SQLauto/SQLTranscriptase/README.md

 # SQLTranscriptase
 SQL Server Documentation in Powershell

-Please bring your ideas and suggestions by visting the Issues tab on the left
+Please bring your ideas and suggestions by visting the Issues tab on the right

 Video Here:<br>
 http://usergroup.tv/videos/scripting-out-sql-server-for-documentation-and-disaster-recovery